mrworf/plexupdate/README.md

 Most of these options can be specified on the command-line as well, this is just a more convenient way of doing it if you're scripting it.
 Which brings us to...

+### Using it from CRON

+It seems quite popular to run this via crontab, which is fine.
+But the behavior of the script has been somewhat, shall we say, annoying.

+Starting today, the ```-C``` option is deprecated and will give an error to check the docs.
+The new version is ```-c``` and will make sure that only fatal errors are reported back via the exit code.
+No more 2, 3, 4 or 5 exitcodes.
+They are converted into 0.
+Combining this option with ```-q``` will hide any and all non-essential output from the script as well.
+Only error messages are emitted, so if it fails, you'll know why.

 ## 4. command-line

 I'm going to be lazy, just run the tool with `-h` and you'll find out what you can do.
 It will basically be a mirror of what section 3 just stated :-)